Stick-slip in a stack: how slip dissonance reveals aging: Experiments

 \section{Experiments}

 We proceed by proposing an experimental realization of the sheared-multilayer model system of \cref{fig:1a}, adapted to measure the effect of the number of sliding layers $n$ on the slip synchronicity and amplitude; see \cref{fig:1b}.
 Similarly to the numerical model, the position of each slab is driven by connecting it to the driving lever through linear springs (see schematic in \cref{fig:1a}).
-Naturally, connecting the spring to the edges of the slabs might introduce boundary effects, but our experimental system is effectively much larger than our numerical model (given that it presumably has much more local contact patches).
+Naturally, connecting the spring to the edges of the slabs might introduce boundary effects, but this is mitigated by the fact that our experimental system is effectively much larger than our numerical model (given that it presumably has much more local contact patches).